michael-duke/Blog-App/README.md

 # 📖 Blog App <a name="about-project"></a>
 ![blog-gif](https://ansarshome.files.wordpress.com/2021/09/d3464a4351fdf340ccb6bb37c281381a.gif)

 **Blog App** is a classic example of a blog website.
-You will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+I will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>